heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/summer_school.md

 We recommend booking a hotel near Plaza de España, as buses will transport attendees from Plaza de España to ESAC each day.
 A good option is the [Leonardo Hotel Madrid City Center](https://www.leonardo-hotels.es/madrid/leonardo-hotel-madrid-city-center).

 #### Bus
-Bus pickup will be around 11:30 AM but remains to be agreed.
-Check back here for details.
+Bus pickup will be around 11:30 AM but remains to be agreed (check back here for details).
 The bus to ESAC is free courtesy of ESA.
 There is also a public bus line which takes 1h30m at most, usually much less: line 623 from Moncloa station.
 You can pay with your credit card (contactless) in any bus.
 Otherwise, please have a look at the [Getting to ESAC page](https://www.esa.int/About_Us/ESAC/Getting_to_ESAC).

 <br>